dfw2gug/dfw2gug.org/content/blog/2011/september-2011.md

 ## Bio

-Erik Weibust is a Sr Architect at Credera.
+Erik Weibust is a Sr Architect at [Credera](http://credera.com).
 Erik is very active in the DFW technology user group scene.
-Erik helps lead JavaMUG, a DFW Java focused user group.
-Erik also helps lead the DFW2GUG, a Groovy and Grails focused user group in Dallas.
-Erik was also the founder of the Spring Dallas UG.
+Erik helps lead [JavaMUG](http://javamug.org), a DFW Java focused user group.
+Erik also helps lead the [DFW2GUG](http://dfw2gug.org), a Groovy and Grails focused user group in Dallas.
+Erik was also the founder of the [Spring Dallas UG](http://springdallasug.org).
 A group focused on promoting and educating Dallas Java developers on the Spring Framework.

-You can follow Erik on Twitter - @erikweibust or keep up with him on his blog - Erik's Hmm...
+You can follow Erik on Twitter - [@erikweibust](http://www.twitter.com/erikweibust) or keep up with him on his blog - [Erik's Hmm...](http://erik.weibust.net).